Expert planning for today's needs and tomorrow's dreams

 - Offers cash flow advantages and predictable tax results

 Increase your current cash flow while reducing capital gains and estate taxes

-For donors with appreciating assets who want to retain an attractive income stream, a charitable remainder trust:
+For donors with appreciating assets who want to keep an attractive income stream.
+This trust:

 - Provides an immediate charitable income tax deduction

 - Allows for the sale of transferred property with no immediate tax consequences

 - Includes a life insurance option to avert a "lost inheritance" occurrence

 Charitable lead trusts